mjfwest/swat-em/doc/source/gui.rst

     Plot of the ampere-conductor distribution and the Magnetomotive force (MMF)

-(1) in Figure :ref:`fig:mainwindow_MMF` shows the distribution of ampere-turns.
+Figure :ref:`fig:mainwindow_MMF` (1) shows the distribution of ampere-turns.
 Because this winding example has :math:`Q = 12` slots, so there are 12 bars.
 In reality the distribution has a width per bar which corresponds to the slot opening.
-However in theory (in this program) the distribution can be interpreted as infinitely thin peaks.
-The integral of this leads to the MMF which is shown in (2).
+However in theory (and in SWAT-EM) the distribution can be interpreted as infinitely thin peaks.
+The integral of this over the stator circumferential :math:`\alpha` leads to the MMF which is shown in (2).
 The plot also shows the fundamental and some of the harmonics.
 The number of harmonics which are plotted can be defined relative to the fundamental.
 Please consider the "Tools" :math:`\rightarrow`  "Settings" dialog.
 Table (3) in the window displays the harmonic analyses of the MMF.
 With the slider (4) one can define the phase angle of the AC current system for the MMF plot.
 Note that the phase angle has no effect on the harmonic content of the MMF, so the harmonic analyses is independent from it.

 .. _sec:winding_generators: